 - Define where your mouse and keyboard devices are: if you see the icons with question marks in the bottom-left corner, you will need to initialize some devices.
 Make sure to use Detection mode to make the correct choice!

-- Group the devices you plan to use with xCloud on PC: click on the Group icon near the name of a device, then add another device you wish to use along with it
+- If you plan to make an xCloud mouse and keyboard setup, you need to group the devices you plan to use: click on the Group icon near the name of a device, then add another device you wish to use along with it

 - Time to make a config.
 We understand that it may seem like a long road, that’s why we suggest starting with our config to use mouse and keyboard on xCloud.
 You can modify it up to your needs later

 - If you have decided to create a config from scratch, make sure to choose a Virtual Xbox One controller in Virtual controller settings; and find your perfect way to get the unmapped mouse back

 - After you have made, or imported the config, you need to choose it in the upper-right menu, and press Apply.
 Done, your xCloud mouse and keyboard config is ready to play any game!